chmouel/snazy/README.md

 ## Build from [source](https://github.com/chmouel/snazy)

-Snazy is build with rust, if you want to compile it directly you just need to grab the source and run `cargo build`.
+Snazy is built with rust, if you want to compile it directly you just need to grab the source and run `cargo build`.

 ## Usage